learn-the-web/topics/screen-sizes-cheat-sheet/index.md

 group: web-dev-2

 groups:
-  - title: 'All the sizes'
+  - title: 'The many sizes of the Web'
     items:
       - name: '![](screen-sizes.png)'
       - details: